Shark Pictures

 Abundance and distribution: Circumtropical and less commonly circumtemperate.
 I have one report from as far north as Vancouver island in Canada from the 1960's.

-Behavior: Manta rays are usually seen where plankton is concentrated.
-They unroll their cephalic fins and use them to channel plankton into their mouths.
-Sometimes somersaults in the water column when feeding.
-May breach perhaps to rid itself of parasites.
+Behavior: Manta rays are often seen where plankton is concentrated.
+They unroll their cephalic lobes and use them to channel plankton into their mouths.
+Occasionally they can be seen barrel-rolling in the water column when feeding.
+They may also breach; perhaps to rid themselves of parasites.
 Seen singly or in aggregations where food (plankton) is abundant.
-"Warm blooded" i.e. able to control its body and chondocranium (brain) temperature relative to that of the waters in which it feeds.
+"Warm blooded" i.e. able to sustain higher temperatures within their bodies and chondocraniums (brains) relative to the ambient water temperature.
 This may be a tool for maintaining constant muscle function whilst moving in and out of thermoclines.
-Has been known to travel long distances and congregate for coral or fish spawning events.
+Has been known to travel long distances and congregate for coral and fish spawning events.

 Reproduction: Ovoviviparous.
 Gives birth to one or two pups.